brnoleal/nmap-summarize-results/README.md

 Script to summarize results of nmap into a .csv file.

-The default nmap parameters define to be executed over targets in enumerate process are:
+The nmap parameters define to be executed over targets in enumerate process are:

 	nmap -Pn -sV -O -T5 -oX output IP